 Find two half-reactions which can be combined to yield the desired reaction.

-Find the free energy change for each reaction, sum, and calculate the overall for the reaction
+Find the free energy change for each reaction, sum, and calculate the overall

 Which, in this case,